launchscout/nku/classes/2-07/2-07-assignment.md

-   **Note:** Although you could use the created_at timestamp to show when students logged their attendance this is not recommended as it will increase the overall difficulty of the assignment, make testing more difficult, and make the code more harder to modify in the future.
+   **Note:** Although you could use the created_at timestamp to show when students logged their attendance this is not recommended as it will increase the overall difficulty of the assignment, make testing more difficult, and make the code harder to modify in the future.
 You should create your own field (attended_on) to log the attendance date.

    **Note:** Students do not enter their names to log their attendance.
 You